nasa-gcn/ssh-tunnel/README.md

     This command will save th

-2. Generate an SSH key pair for the host certificate authority by running this command, which will create the files `~/.ssh/ca` and `~/.ssh/ca.pub`:
+2. Generate an SSH key pair for the host certificate authority by running this command, which will create the files `ca` and `ca.pub`:

         $ ssh-keygen -q -N "" -f ca